Queens Park Rangers F.C.: Grounds

-Supporters and Rivalries
+Supporters and rivalries

 QPR have a modest but loyal fanbase who come from across west London and the home counties.
-The club have supporters clubs across the world, including the Republic of Ireland, the USA, Australia, Norway, and Sierra Leone.
+The club have supporters clubs across the world, including the Republic of Ireland, the US, Australia, Norway, and Sierra Leone.
 The club's longest running fanzine is A Kick Up The R's, which has been published every month since August 1987 and is sold at both home and away matches.

 QPR have long-standing rivalries with several other clubs due to the club's location in West London.
 The most notable of these is the West London derby against Chelsea.
-Other rivalries include Brentford, Cardiff, Fulham, and Luton.
+Other rivalries include Brentford, Cardiff City, Millwall, Fulham and Luton.

 The most vocal QPR fans at home games can be found in the Q, P and R Blocks where fans often choose to stand and create the chants which the rest of the support in the Loft and the Stanley Bowles Stand follow.

-Songs and Chants
+Songs and chants

-When the club won the League Cup Final in 1967, the club released the single "QPR - The Greatest" about the famous win which featured the vocals of Rangers winger Mark Lazarus.
+When the club won the League Cup final in 1967, the club released the single "QPR – The Greatest" about the famous win, which featured the vocals of Rangers winger Mark Lazarus.